SebSept/PHPLightCache/README.md

 Cache
 =====

-This is a lightweight file cache system.
+This is a light weight file cache component for php.

-Currently in beta stage, do not yet use it on production !

 Features
 ========